jannisborn/faerun-python/README.md

 label_formatter = lambda label, index, name: label.split('__')[0]
 ```

-This default splits the label value on `'__'` to store different labels and enable search on different values the the displayed labels.
+This default splits the label value on `'__'` to store different labels and enable search on different values of the displayed labels.
 See “Searching” for details.
 Defining a custom label formatter is straight forward.
 As an example, let’s prefix each label with a string and add their index and layer name:

 ```python
 def custom_label_formatter(label, index, name):